YuguangZh/CSE-Club-Activity/README.md

 My name is Joshua, and I am studying JS these days.

 My name is Divya, and I am interested in doing software development

+My name is David, and I am interested in game development.